Deepikakasikota/Titanic_project/README.md

 Data Cleaning and Imputation

-Load and chech the data
+Load and check the data

 ### Step 2: